Legal Standard for Termination of Parental Rights

 - the risk of error created by the State’s chosen procedure

-- the countervailing governmental interest supporting use of the challenged procedure.
+- the countervailing governmental interest in supporting the use of the challenged procedure.

 Applying Eldridge Factors